okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

    - I want my SSO integration to be in the OIN catalog for exposure to all Okta customers.

 * [Add a private SSO integration](/docs/guides/add-private-app)&mdash;for the following use cases:
    - I want to test my SSO integration in my developer-edition org.
-I have no plans to make it pubic yet.
+I have no immediate plans to make it pubic.
    - I want my SSO integration only to be available in the org I'm using.
-   - I have a SAML integration with advanced instance variables and SAML features not included in the OIN Wizard.
+   - I have a SAML integration with advanced instance variables and SAML features that aren't included in the OIN Wizard.

 ## See also